akhilspillai/ProgressBarLP/README.md

 # Progressbar Material

 This library provides a way to add a material themed circular progressbar into your android app.
 The progressbar can be customized to swap colors for each cycle(as seen in the inbox application) by adding a color array.
-Width of the progressbar can stroke can also be customized.
+Width of the progressbar stroke can also be customized.

 ### Usage